 This collection contains the full text of The American Slave: A Composite Autobiography, edited by George P. Rawick (1972), along with the 1997 index by Howard E. Potts.

-This archive searches many historical collections that contain books, pamphlets, broadsides, newspapers, government documents and ephemera printed in America over centuries.
+Historical collections that contain books, pamphlets, broadsides, newspapers, government documents and ephemera printed in America over centuries.

 Black Abolitionist Papers, 1830-1865 [microfilm]